sntruong12/travis-scott-tetris/README.md

 1. The first challenge I faced for this was to figure out what tools are out there that can help create the game.
 I researched a few tutorials and found out about the HMTL canvas tag.
 This can be used to create a board and all of our tetrominoes.

 2. Another challenge I faced was how to map the board.
+After looking through a handful of tutorials, I decided to make the board an array of 20 arrays which was for each row for the board.
+Each row contained 10 elements which represented the columns.